duleorlovic/blog/_posts/2016-09-07-cap3-capistrano-deployment-rubber-provision.markdown

 ~~~

 If you are using private github repo, than permission problems for git will
-occurs, so you can use your local keys on server with thise option:
+occurs, so you can use your local keys on server with those option:
 `set :ssh_options, forward_agent: true`

 You can check before deploying with `cap staging git:check` or `cap staging